-- 1. Create understanding of the design techniques of sequential Machines. - 2.
-Create understanding of the fundamental concepts of PLD's, design of FPGA's. - 3.
-Learn implementation of SM charts in combinational and sequential circuits. - 4.
-Develop skills in modeling fault free combinational circuits. - 5.
-Develop skills in modeling Sequential circuits in terms of reliability, availability and safety.
+- 1. Create understanding of the digital design and techniques of Hardware generation in Verilog. - 2.
+Create understanding of the fundamental concepts of Verilog HDL. - 3.
+Learn implementation of Combinational Circuits in Verilog HDL. - 4.
+Develop skills in modeling sequential circuits in Verilog HDL. - 5.
+Develop skills in modeling multipliers and processors.

-Unit I: DIGITAL SYSTEM DESIGN AUTOMATION AND RTL DESIGN WITH VERILOG
+DIGITAL SYSTEM DESIGN AUTOMATION AND RTL DESIGN WITH VERILOG